ELIXIR-IIB-training/website/_posts/2018-01-11-train-the-trainer-lausanne.md

   </tr>
 </table>
 <br>

-ELIXIR-IIB and ELIXIR-CH/SIB, in cooperation with the ELIXIR-EXCELERATE Train-The-Trainer programme, are pleased to announce a Train the Trainer (TtT) event.
+ELIXIR-CH in collaboration with ELIXIR-EXCELERATE and ELIXIR Italy are pleased to announce a Train the Trainer (TtT) event.

 ## Important dates
 - Deadline for applications: